 If tickets were sold for a fireworks display, who would buy them, since anyone can watch the fireworks without paying for a ticket.
 If a steel foundry creates polluting chemicals when it makes steel, and if it could simply dump the chemicals into the creek that runs by it, it would do so because it would be cost-free.
 Disposing of the chemicals in an environmentally safe way would be costly and it would not be necessary in the production of steel.
 Nonetheless, many people would suffer from the pollution who have no interest in buying steel.
 These are examples of externalities, where benefits and costs to the economy as a whole are not reflected in the market price of the good or service causing the externality.

 Externalities (aka spillovers) are the benefits or costs of a product or its manufacture that affect people external to the market for the product — hence, the name.
-A positive externality (aka spillover benefit) is one that has beneficial effects, such as the higher education that a segment of society attains which benefits the whole economy, while a negative externality (aka spillover cost) has negative effects, of which the most common example is pollution.
-The manufacture of most products creates pollution, yet, without government intervention, the cost of that pollution is not factored into the price of the product and it affects everyone, even those who do not participate in the market.
+A positive externality (aka spillover benefit) has beneficial effects, such as the higher education that a segment of society attains which benefits the whole economy, while a negative externality (aka spillover cost) has negative effects, of which the most common example is pollution.
+The manufacture of most products creates pollution, yet, without government intervention, the cost of that pollution is not factored into the product price, harming everyone, even those not participating in the market.

 For instance, suppose a landowner puts wind turbines on his land, but the noise bothers his neighbors.
 The noise is a negative externality since his neighbors suffer from the noise but they are not compensated for it.
 Since he receives a rent for the placement of the windmills on his land, he can share some of that rent with his neighbors to compensate them for the noise.
 The fact that his neighbors could probably sue him for the nuisance would be another factor to increase his willingness to compensate them.
 This would be considered a Coase externality, since property rights are clearly defined, and the people affected are few enough so that private negotiations could lead to a settlement.